 Making a Greeting Card Trivet

 Old greeting cards can be used in many crafts.
 Use a favorite one to make a unique trivet.
-This is a guide about making a greeting card trivet.
+This is a page about making a greeting card trivet.

 Create a Christmas trivet from an inexpensive tile and a recycled Christmas card or wrapping paper.
 It can be displayed on an easel when not in use.
 Makes a great Christmas gift along with an inexpensive easel!